skip to Main Content

 Failing that, a Chapter 7 bankruptcy will absolve you of liability on the mortgages/line of credit and the credit cards and get you a fresh start.

-Finally, a bankruptcy may actually help your credit rating a bit; since you can’t file bankruptcy again for a while (8 years), your ability to pay is pay in the future is far more important that what happened to you in the recent past.
+Finally, bankruptcy may actually help your credit rating a bit; since you can’t file bankruptcy again for a while (8 years), your ability to pay in the future is far more important than what happened to you in the recent past.

 Back To Top